mdekstrand/cs533-web/resources/notebook-checklist.md

     -   Is mathematical notation used to precisely define measurements when it will increase clarity?
 -   Do all outputs help advance the notebook's story?
 Have you removed ones only for debugging or trying things out?
 -   Do charts & conclusion-supporting outputs have surrounding text explaining their purpose and any extra information needed for accurate interpretation?
+-   Do all relevant outputs have clear and accurate interpretation?

 ### Graphics